themirrazz/NetflixFanCaps/README.md

 For example, if it was from a respository at "https://www.example.com/repository" and was id "spanish-to-french", it'd look for those subtitles before defaulting to "Fansubs Off".
 I made this by using the Inspect Element tool to view which HTML elements Netflix uses to show the subtitles and also the subtitles controls.
 I am not using any of Netflix's code in the extension itself, because I do not intend to infringe Netflix' copyright with this extension.
 (Quite the contrary!)

+## For Fansub Creators
+Please see [Developers/Getting Started](Developers/Getting%20Started.md) on how to get started with fansub development.